omspacecode/person/README.md

 $ php artisan migrate
 $ php artisan serve
 ```
-Check the application on your local server
+Check the application on your localhost
-Thank You!